farhancdr/spamerBot/README.md

 # spamerBot

-Making spammer life hell with sending a lot of fake[realistic]  data!
+Making spammers life hell with sending a lot of fake[realistic]  data!